dacharyc/prfocus-website/content/en/press/index.md

 Watch incoming pull requests across multiple repositories - all in one place.

 * See PRs that are opened in repositories you're watching, and choose whether to **Watch** or **Ignore** them.
-* View the default *All Pull Requests* dashboard for a summary view of everything in one place.
+* Get a summary of everything in one place in the *All Pull Requests* dashboard.
 * Drill down into individual *Repository Dashboards* to focus in on the work in a specific repository.
-* Watch individual pull requests if you don't want to see everything that comes through a repository.
+* Alternately, watch individual pull requests instead of everything that comes through a repo.

 ### Track PR progress